marklar423/kobo-pocket-proxy/README.md

 ## 2 - Proxy Server

-If your chosen Pocket replacement already has a Pocket-compatible API, then simply edit the mod config file to point to the replacement's API.
+If your chosen article service replacement already has a Pocket-compatible API, then simply edit the mod config file to point to the replacement's API.

-If not, then the included proxy server is designed to translate Pocket API calls to the API of one of the supported services, so the Kobo can keep talking to the new backend even after the Pocket API officially shuts down.
+If not, then the included proxy server is designed to translate Pocket/Instapaper API calls to the API of one of the supported services, so the Kobo can talk to the new backend.

+> [!NOTE]
+> The Kobo-Instapaper integration also uses a Pocket-compatible API.

 Currently, only Readeck is supported, but please feel free to contribute code for other backends.